 Of course, things will still go wrong.
-Unfortunately, that's inevitable when it comes to fast moving technology and data.
-But that's when the clean-up work happens and things get fixed.
-All of that proactive work means that we need to clean up a lot less than an IT support company that doesn't work proactively.
+Unfortunately, that's inevitable when it comes to fast moving technology and data but that's when the clean-up work happens and things get fixed.
+All that proactive work means that we need to clean up a lot less than an IT support company that doesn't work proactively.

-What my team and I like to do for our clients is to create ongoing fluid technology roadmaps.
-It means that both you and I know:
+What we and our team like to do for our clients is to create ongoing technology roadmaps.
+It means that we both know exactly:

-- Exactly what will be happening over the next 2 to 3 years - · Exactly what technological investments you need to make - And there are no surprises.
-It's all planned and regular strategic reviews help us all to move in the right direction
+- What will be happening over the next 2 to 3 years - What technological investments you need to make

+And there are no surprises.
+It's all planned and regular strategic reviews help us both to move in the right direction.

-Our roadmap also allows us to see what can be delayed (if there's a problem); what investments are critical; and similarly, if you're ahead of things financially, what can be brought forward.
+This roadmap also allows us to see what can be delayed (if there's a problem), what investments are critical and similarly, if you're ahead of things financially, what can be brought forward.